smellyshovel/vue-custom-context-menu/README.md

 > The "cm-with-downloading-options" Context Menu can still be bound to some other element/component if needed.
 In fact, **any** Context Menu can be bound to multiple targets

+Now when the cursor enters the item a request to open the "cm-with-downloading-options" Context Menu is registered and the Context Menu will be opened after some time (controller by the `delay` option that we'll discuss a bit later).
+The nested Context Menu can also be opened if the item is clicked.

 Wrapped Context Menus' items can also open nested Context Menus

 ```html